mcantelon/node-elflord/README.md

 Use Elflord as a standalone tool if you spend most of your time in the same place.
 Or use it as a client/server application if you roam the land.
 Elflord's server speaks REST so you can make all manner of things prod at it.
+Elflord stores data using files so it's easy to deploy to cloud services such as Heroku.

 ## Tasks